 Note that for many patients, treatment close to where they live may be the best option for them, and I will continue to work with individuals to accomplish this.
 Similarly there are a number of highly qualified centers that treat patients with GDD, many based in large centers, where treatment of concurrent disease can be more readily achieved than at the centers I am working with.
 Cost of travel and accommodation may be a major factor to maintain treatment close to home.
 For the most part I will not be treating concurrent disease, but will help the individual to arrange this.

 Regarding charges.
 Unfortunately, although I am working to change this, most insurance companies do not pay for treatment of GDD.
-Both clinics I am working with also work on a non-insurance, cash basis.
 The majority of patients will have their diagnosis of GDD by entering through my Consultation service.
 They will not need to undergo further investigation for GDD at the Chapel Hill center prior to chelation.
 This will be a significant cost and time-savings.
 This only applies to GDD and not concurrent disease.

-Typical charges are all-inclusive and are : $1000-1200 for first 2-day chelation, $800-1000 each for second, third and fourth 2-day chelation, and $1000-1200 for fifth 2-day chelation.
-Higher charges for sessions 1 and 5 reflect the added cost of Gd urine testing.
+Typical charges are all-inclusive and are : $1000 for 2-day chelation.
 Because of the costs of operating in a clinic, these charges may also adjust, as these represent the lowest achievable at present.
 Blood tests may be extra.
 We will pause at the fifth, based on continued Gd removal and clinical status.
 Continued chelation will occur on a one session at a time basis.
 These numbers reflect the average at present , and charges may also be higher if more testing or work is needed.
-Confirmation of the presence of mobilizable Gd/GDD, by using Gd urine content and possible Flare development, are pre-chelation 24 hr urine Gd content and the first arm of chelation session # 1 with post-chelation 24 hr urine Gd content, and priced at $750.
+Confirmation of the presence of mobilizable Gd/GDD, by using Gd urine content and possible Flare development, are pre-chelation 24 hr urine Gd content and the first arm of chelation session # 1 with post-chelation 24 hr urine Gd content.
 Continuation of chelation using the same schedule and pricing as above can be carried on after the confirmation of the presence of GDD procedure, if so desired.
 The standard chelation duration and spacing between chelations are: each chelation takes approximately 2 hours, chelation is a two day process, spaced every three weeks (one week chelation, 2 weeks off).
-The Cary charges are structured differently, but are similar in total expense.

 GDD can be a serious disease.
 It is important to understand that there are no magic bullets for GDD.
 If your life is not significantly impacted upon by symptoms of GDD, the single action you may need is: never to get another GBCA injection again.
-Up to 50% of patients experience a Flare reaction, and those with recent onset disease may experience a severe Flare.
+Essentially 100% of patients experience a Flare reaction to DTPA chelation (Flare development is actually the definitive clinical finding that a person has GDD), and those with recent onset disease may experience a severe Flare.
 This is why we developed the FRAME regimen.
 We are focused on doing the very best to treat patients using the most current science-based information, with broad flexibility to include many medical and nutritional products.
 Despite this, perhaps atleast 1% of patients may be worse after optimized treatment.
 Negative outcomes though are present for treatment of all medical diseases, and this may compare favorably with all of them.